What is BSIS?

 2. Wait 24-48 hours for the transcript evaluation to be emailed to you

 3. Once you have received the transcript evaluation, think it over.
-If you are still interested in pursuing the BSIS degree, go to the BSIS webpage, check for a free appointment slot on the Google calendar and fill out the appointment form to make an appointment with the director of BSIS; wait for confirmation of the appointment and then attend the appointment
+If you are still interested in pursuing the BSIS degree, go to the BSIS webpage, and fill out the appointment form to make an appointment with the director of BSIS; wait for confirmation of the appointment and then attend the appointment